msgpo/YAGPDB-scripts/README.md

 # YAGPDB scripts

 My own collection of YAGPDB scripts, which I use on my Discord Server.
-Most of the scripts are disabled or not used anymore, I decided to open source them so other can benefit from it.
+Most of the scripts are disabled or not used anymore, I decided to open source them so others can benefit from it.

 ### Requirements
 * [Discord](https://discord.com/)